-In connection with the I-Mab arbitration, the Company entered into a contingency fee arrangement with its legal counsels whereby counsels agreed to defer a portion of their legal fees (Success Fees) and would receive payment of the Success Fees in full or at a low single digit multiple depending on the amount awarded and contingent upon actual recovery of proceeds from an Arbitration Award.
-In the event in which there is no recovery of proceeds from an Arbitration Award, the Company would not be required to pay the Success Fees.
-The Company evaluated the potential loss contingency as of June 30, 2023 and has established a loss contingency accrual for the Success Fees as it concluded the liability was both probable and estimable as of the reporting date as the Arbitration Award was collected in July 2023.
-The loss contingency accrual has been included within arbitration success fees and accrued expenses within the accompanying unaudited condensed consolidated statements of operations and balance sheet, respectively.
-The \$4.4 million of Success Fees is currently in dispute and will be recognized as a change in estimate in the consolidated financial statements once settled.
+In connection with the Arbitration, the Company entered into a contingency fee arrangement with its legal counsels whereby counsels agreed to defer a portion of their legal fees (Success Fees) and would receive payment of the Success Fees in full or at a low single digit multiple depending on the amount awarded and contingent upon actual recovery of proceeds from an Arbitration Award.
+Success Fees in the amount of \$4.4 million were being disputed and had been held in a client trust account upon collection of the Arbitration Award.
+In September 2023, the Company received payment of \$2.0 million from the client trust account and the Company's legal counsel received \$2.4 million, which has been included within arbitration success fees within the accompanying unaudited condensed consolidated statements of operations.
+The Company also received the write-off of approximately \$0.3 million in related legal invoices.